roman-milk/roman-milk.github.io/tempted-by-tanlines.md

  "It's all right, Sean," she assures me, moving even closer.

  But to my mind it most definitely isn't.
 It's very far from 'all right'.
 I'm not too impressed by my mother walking in on me mid-wank, even if she is the principal focus of the masturbatory frenzy I was so heavily involved in.
-Report_Story #3